zwily/typus/doc/raw_docs/customization-selectors.md

 # Selectors

-Form selectors by are using the instance method `to_label`:
+Form selectors are using the instance method `to_label`:

     def to_label
       if respond_to?(:name) && send(:name).present?